 Simple English definitions for legal terms

-Read a random definition: inheritable
+Read a random definition: court calendar

 The special-errand doctrine is a rule that says if an employee is doing a special job or task for their employer away from their usual workplace, and they get hurt, they can get workers' compensation.
 This is different from the usual rule that says employees aren't covered for injuries that happen away from work.
 The going-and-coming rule is another rule that says employees usually can't get workers' compensation if they get hurt while traveling to or from work.